robertrongen/WeatherMonitor/rpi-setup-usb-watchdog-addendum.md

 - Notifications are handled by a small **Python helper**
 - State is persisted on disk to correlate reboot → boot
 - Post-boot notification is handled via a `systemd` oneshot service
+- Explicit Pushover parameters are used to guarantee **audible alerts**

 This allows reliable notification even when the system is unstable.